Michael W. Ryan

-Michael Wayne Ryan (August 3, 1948 – May 24, 2015) was an American convicted murderer, Christian Identity minister, and white supremacist.
+Michael Wayne Ryan (August 3, 1948 – May 24, 2015) was an American convicted murderer.

 Early life

 Ryan was born on August 3, 1948, in Nebraska.
 Having dropped out of high school just short of what would have been his graduation, he began working odd jobs to support a wife and his children, but never stayed at one for very long.
 By his mid-20s, began working as a truck driver, the one job he was purported to enjoy, until a back injury forced him out of the cab and back home where he started regularly using marijuana.

 Crimes

 Background

 Ryan was the leader of a small, racist, anti-government group that occupied a compound near Rulo, Nebraska, in the early 1980s.
 The group had loose ties to the Posse Comitatus, with links to the Christian Identity movement.
 Some of the main teachings within the group revolved around supremacy of the white race, antisemitism, homophobia, the downfall and hatred of "race traitors", drug addicts and non-European-descended American citizens, and a general distrust of all established earthly authority, especially governments and law enforcement.
 One of the group's core messages was, more or less, that the white race was "chosen" by God and all other human beings are the children of Satan, via the so-called "serpent seed" theory.
 Many of the recruited followers were disillusioned farmers from the local area with seemingly nothing to lose, who were easily influenced after having had lost money or property due to economic strains at the time.

 For months, he and his followers committed burglaries under the cover of night, reselling the items to financially support the group.
 They stockpiled weapons and supplies believing they would be needed during an imminent battle of Armageddon, assumed to occur in the form of a race war.